 LaMancha Dairy Goats

-Our main goat herd is made up of LaMancha dairy goats.
+Our main goat herd was made up of LaMancha dairy goats.
 Here’s is a good article about LaMancha goats from Dairy Goat Journal found at Countryside Daily Magazine:

 LaMancha Goat Spotlight From Dairy Goat Journal